03karenxu/school-projects/route_manager v1/README.md

 Program can be run in one of the following ways:

-Note: <> denotes a placeholder, eg. Replace <airline code> with ETH for Ethiopian Airlines

 Case 1:

     $ ./route_manager --DATA="<csv file>" --AIRLINE="<airline code>" --DEST_COUNTRY="<country name>"`